BayesWatch/deficient-efficient/wideresnets.md

-Mobilenets are stupid, and only seperable convolutions should be taken away from them.
+Mobilenets are stupid beyond their use of separable convolutions.

 As such, I'm going to perform some similar experiments but on a better (smaller!) network.